Configuration File

 - Local files

-Inputs are used both for steps and for the deploy section.
-For example, the inputs of a Node build might looks like this:
+the final image.
+For example, the layers of a Node build might look like this:

-"deploy": { "inputs": [ { "image": "ghcr.io/railwayapp/railpack-runtime:latest" }, { "step": "packages:mise", "include": [ "/mise/shims", "/mise/installs", // ... ] }, { "step": "build", "include": ["."] }, { "local": true, "include": ["."] } ]}
+"deploy": { "base": { "image": "ghcr.io/railwayapp/railpack-runtime:latest" }, "inputs": [ { "step": "packages:mise", "include": [ "/mise/shims", "/mise/installs", // ... ] }, { "step": "build", "include": ["."] } ]}

-Step Input
+Step Layer

-Use another step’s output as input:
+Use another step’s output as a layer:

 { "step": "install", "include": ["."], // "." represents the working directory (/app) "exclude": ["node_modules"]}

-Image Input
+Image Layer

-Use a Docker image as input:
+Use a Docker image as a layer:

 { "image": "macabees/neofetch", "include": ["/usr/bin/neofetch"]}

-Local Input
+Local Layer

-Use local files as input:
+Use local files as a layer:

 { "local": true, "include": ["."]}

-All input types support these options:
+All layer types support these options:

 Field | Description |